nordic-institute/X-Road-development/DEVELOPMENT_MODEL.md

 At times the release sequence may jump multiple minor versions at a time to indicate significant features have been added, but are not enough to warrant incrementing a major version number.
-See Non Functional Requirements [X-Road Non-Functional Requirements](NFR.md) document for more detailed information on version numbering.
+See [X-Road Non-Functional Requirements](NFR.md) document for more detailed information on version numbering.

 The NIIS is responsible for publishing new versions and distributing installation packages to members and X-Road Community.
 The NIIS members and X-Road Community